 The easiest way to go on a Ryan Quest is to play the game online, in your web browser.
-Please note that as 2019-09-06, the commands “save” and “restore” (loads a saved game) will only save your progress as long as you don’t close the browser tab, even if you use the "save" and "restore" commands.
+Please note that when playing online, the “save” and “restore” (load game) commands will only save your progress until you close the browser tab, even if you use the "save" and "restore" commands.
 Unfortunately, that particular code is out of my hands.
 Luckily, most people beat the game in one sitting!

 How to Play